For curator critics and artists

 We are also always looking for comparative writings and overview papers in pithy plain English to add to our library of papers that focus on Irish artists’ moving images.
 We regularly commission such writings, but if you know of existing texts of such a nature please contact us at email@example.com

-To help you to assess if your work falls into this genre, your submitted work should have some of the following characteristics:
+To help you to assess if your work falls into this genre, see here for an assessment list for this genre.

 As you can see, even the definition (an adaptation of a definition by Edward S. Small in 1994) is quite loose!